sfernana/FCCDIRAC/README.md

 ```

-Then, if you want to run FCC software with the last release (or a specific one), which is different from the default, you have to ensure that **dirac.cfg** is updated with this release and
+Then, if you want to run FCC software with the last release, which is different from the default, **dirac.cfg** should have been updated with the last release.

-**YOU HAVE ALSO TO SET THE VERSION OF THE APPLICATION LIKE THIS :**

-	application.setVersion("vX.X.X")

-else FCC software will run by default with the release **v0.8.1** !

-Do not take care of the default application's platform here **x86_64-slc5-gcc43-opt** because software will be taken from CVMFS with the platform specified in the FCC environment script.

-But if you want to change this value,

-**YOU HAVE ALSO TO SET THE PLATFORM OF THE JOB LIKE THIS :**

-	job.setPatform("architecture-OS-compiler-type")

-You should not change this because ILCDirac supports a pre-defined set of platforms !

-Suppose you want to update the **dirac.cgf** file with the release **v0.9.1** :
+If for example, the last release is **v0.9.1**, there should be a new section (the last one) keeping the old one to ensure backward compatibility :

       v0.8.1
       {